yefenny/budget-app-capstone-server/README.md

 The app's functionality includes:

-- Every User has the ability to create an account.
+- Every User has the ability to create an account and log in.
 - A logged in User has the ability to add see the total amount of incomes and expenses.
 - A logged in User can add new incomes and expenses.
 - A logged in User can filter incomes and expenses by date.